 - Offering continued learning for leaders at all levels and stakeholders on more advanced topics in DEIB

-- Fosters ongoing DEI learning and growth for its staff, management, and board
+- Fosters ongoing DEIB learning and growth for its staff, management, and board

 - The organization has DEIB policies and an organizational plan with clear goals, objectives, and indicators of progress and success